Dylanex1/NBA-2025-Project-/Stages/Stage_5/QueriesSQL.md

 > Note: \
 > ? - is used to indicate the spot where user input would be used

-- Return the top 10 teams and some simple stats
-  (avg ppg, apg, etc) according to Wins
+- Return a user defined amount of teams and some simple stats (avg ppg, apg, etc) according to Wins

 > First define a view to get team wins